 *Steven Anton, PhD, FNCE Session, October 21, 2018, Chicago, Debate: Intermittent Fasting in Weight Management.

-Judes Scharman Draughon, MS, RDN, LD is a corporate wellness dietitian nutritionist and author of Lean Body Smart Life: 12-Fix Plan to a Leaner, Healthier, Happier Life.
+Judes Scharman Draughon, MS, RDN, LDN is a corporate wellness dietitian nutritionist and author of 12 Fixes to Healthy: A Wellness Plan for Life.
 She has narrowed down the scientific research to the 12 most significant “Fixes” you can do to make the biggest impact on your health, weight, and brain function.

 Judes inspires many with her high-energy nutrition presentations, workshops, and seminars.
 She resides in Durham, NC.
 If you are interested in having her speak with your organization or company, contact her at email@example.com.